-Then, fill those levels with a mixture of evergreens, conifers, and shade-loving perennials (ferns, lenten rose, coral bells, toad lily, ajuga, and much more) and wrap the entire thing in slatted redwood fencing for a clean, modern-yet-textured courtyard and gardens that evoke a sense of a serene forest.
+Then, fill those levels with a mixture of evergreens, conifers, and shade-loving perennials.
+(Ferns, lenten rose, coral bells, toad lily, ajuga, and much more.)
+Wrap the entire thing in slatted redwood fencing for a clean, modern-yet-textured courtyard.
+These gardens will surely evoke a sense of a serene forest.

 So cool, refreshing, and welcoming…but, something else, too.
-The use of materials typically seen in a modern garden—COR-TEN steel walls, non-beveled concrete pavers, horizontal fencing, clean-lined furnishings—mixed with woodland plants makes this a not-so-easy to define style.
+The use of materials typically seen in modern gardens mixed with woodland plants makes this a not-so-easy to define style.
+Try adding COR-TEN steel walls, non-beveled concrete pavers, horizontal fencing, and clean-lined furnishings.
 How interesting is that!

-Look to levels to be your best friend when designing a space that's on the smaller side and which is intended to be viewed from the house above as well as up close.
+Look to levels to be your best friend when designing a space that's on the smaller side.
+Especially that are intended to be viewed from the house above as well as up close.
 Three levels comprise this space from the house to the sunken patio.
 Each level is a place to stop and admire the garden.

-Granite stairs softened by meandering ground covers lead to raised beds filled with shade-loving perennials that would feel well at home on the forest floor.
-Weeping spruce and the serviceberry trees will eventually create a light canopy over the sunken patio for a even greater feeling of intimacy.
+Granite stairs softened by meandering ground covers lead to raised beds.
+These are then filled with shade-loving perennials that would feel well at home on the forest floor.
+Weeping spruce and the serviceberry trees will eventually create a light canopy over the sunken patio.
+This creates an even greater feeling of intimacy.

 Seat walls rimming the patio are made from COR-TEN steel, a corrosion-resistant material that left uncoated develops a patina.
 It was chosen to create a clean surface with warm tones that complement the redwood color of the fencing.

-Soil preparation is key to healthy plants.
+- Soil preparation is key to healthy plants.
 Save a bit of the budget for this part of the installation.
-Here, 18″ of poor soil had to be excavated and removed from what is now the raised beds, replaced by new garden soil.
+Here, 18" of poor soil had to be excavated and removed from what is now the raised beds.
+Then it was replaced by new garden soil.